MP Estate Planning UK

 Creating a Will and Including Crypto

-When creating a will that includes cryptocurrency, it’s essential to consider the following:
+When creating a will that includes cryptocurrency, consider the following:

-• Clearly identify your cryptocurrency assets, including the type and amount.
+• Clearly identify your cryptocurrency assets — types, quantities, and approximate values.

-• Specify the beneficiaries and their respective shares.
+• Name specific beneficiaries for your crypto holdings and their respective shares.

 Using Trusts for Crypto Assets